chandreyee729/cypress_cucumber_tests_and_utilities/README.md

 Go to given link and generate an API token for personal use.

 - This project uses [Supabase](https://supabase.com/) - an open-source Firebase alternative that provides instant APIs, authentication, and a Postgres database.
 In this project, Supabase is leveraged for handling user authentication and role-based access control, enabling secure and scalable testing environments.
-Go to Supabase, signup, create a project. use PRoject reference and sign up using curl:
+Go to Supabase, signup, create a project. use Project reference and sign up using curl:

 ```curl --location 'https://${{project_reference_no}}$.supabase.co/auth/v1/signup' \
 --header 'Content-Type: application/json' \
 --header 'apikey: ${{your_api_key}}' \